pindri/ODMC_exam/report/report.md

 Usually, data-centric documents can be more efficiently and conveniently [handled](http://elib.mi.sanu.ac.rs/files/journals/kjm/30/kjom3013.pdf) using XML-enabled databases.
 This conclusion is in direct contrast with the XPath query approach of the [data discovery](#data-discovery) section (XML-enabled databases can be queried using SQL).
 On the other hand, a XML-native database would keep the XQuery approach but would probably scale worse.

-In fact none of the three most used XML-native databases (eXist, Sedna and BaseX) offer the scalability properties XML-emabled NoSQL databases have.
+In fact none of the three most used XML-native databases (eXist, Sedna and BaseX) offer the scalability properties XML-enabled NoSQL databases have.
 In particular, they are limited to share-nothing distribution and not all of them offer redundancy services; this shows how they are still somewhat unripe alternatives.
 Non of them is, in conclusion, horizontally scalable.
 BaseX, for instance, is light-weight by [design](https://docs.basex.org/wiki/Statistics) and many share-nothing and separate BaseX instances are necessary when the size of the database increases.
 These alternatives offer no cloud solutions at all.

 On a side note, the proposed XSD would note scale well itself.
 At its current state, the schema would practically force all metadata to be stored in a single, large XML file.
 This is a necessary price to pay if some consistency is enforces (i.e., if KYE/KEYREF is used).
 As previously stated, W3C's Service Modeling Language and Schematron can handle across-document constraints, softening this design issue.

 ### Storing audio files

-* Dimensions of spotify, its database and then google cloud solution
+As the number of stored songs increases, the storage space for the audio files will increase linearly.
+Different storage solutions can be adopted as required storage space increases.

+First of all, audio files should not be stored as part of the metadata database.
+Notwithstanding the support for BLOB (Binary Large Object) data many SQL databases offer, storing a pointer to the resource is a more flexible and scalable alternative.
+Including BLOBs would result in larger databases, high memory usage and slow query response.
+This very approach is adopted in the proposed XSD.

+For small archives (up to _few_ terabytes), simply storing audio files in a remote file system would probably be a cost and time effective solution.
+Concurrent access should be managed, with the most trivial solution being single user access.
+As the archive size grows, a distributed NoSQL database would become necessary.
+Both MongoDB and Cassandra offer Database-as-a-Service solutions.

+A successful music archive could need to manage many concurrent accesses (both of data and metadata).
+[Spotify](https://www.quora.com/How-much-storage-does-Spotify-have), a very large music streaming service, offers some insights on how to mange a large number of files with many accesses.
+Up to 2017, Spotify used Cassandra for most of their services.
+Cassandra was [chosen](https://labs.spotify.com/2013/02/25/in-praise-of-boring-technology/) over PostgreSQL because it guarantees better replication and resilience to failures, while allowing easy communication across data sites.
+These characteristics would perfectly fit the requirement of a large audio file storage.
+More [recently](https://cloud.google.com/blog/products/gcp/spotify-chooses-google-cloud-platform-to-power-data-infrastructure), Spotify completed the transition of its backhand to a Google Cloud Platform.

+Cloud solutions would actually be very convenient even for small archives.
+Amazon S3, for instance, offers cheap storage with versioning capabilities (which would be useful for file updates) and seamless orphan files handling.
+Redundancy and backups are triggered via command line and the storage size scales effortlessly as the archive gets larger.
+Concurrent access and access permission can be handled as well.

+To summarize, audio file storage would deeply benefit from cloud solutions, particularly as the archive size increases.

 # Interoperability and preservation

 * Interoperability (look at slides), open file formats, bwf, unique identifiers;
+* S3 Glacier and Glacier Deep Archive.
 * **OAIS**: sketch model.

 # Software and tools used

 New content

+# References

 # Project notes